-4. Finally, if additional funding is required and you want to apply for a Graduate PLUS Loan.
-The PLUS Loan is credit-based.
+4. If additional funding is required and you want to apply for a Graduate PLUS Loan, the PLUS Loan is credit-based.
 Note that the terms for PLUS Loans are different from Direct Loans.
 PLUS Loans are limited to the cost of attendance less other financial aid.

 5. If you have federal loans from prior institutions, you may defer those loans.
-Please see Student Loan Deferment Instructions above.
+Please see Student Loan Deferment Instructions below.

 Students may be able to defer existing federal student loans.
 Approval is required.More on deferment